 A: We will announce preliminary voting results at the 2024 Annual Meeting and publish final results on a Current Report on Form 8-K that we expect to file with the SEC within four business days following the 2024 Annual Meeting (a copy of which will be available on our website, www.ucbi.com, under Investor Relations > Financial Information > SEC Filings).
-If our final voting results are not available within four business days following the 2024 Annual Meeting, we will file a Current Report on Form 8-K reporting the preliminary voting results and subsequently file the final voting results in an amendment to the Current Report on Form 8-K within four business days after the final voting results are known to us.
+If our final voting results are not available within four business days following the 2024 Annual Meeting the preliminary voting results and subsequently file the final voting results in an amendment to the Current Report on Form 8-K within four business days after the final voting results are known to us.